YahuiSun/bump_hunting/README.md

 }

-<b>There are so many experiments.
-You may prefer to run them seperately on a cloud.</b>
+<b>It is preferable to run these experiments seperately on a cloud.</b>

-To read these C++ codes in detail, I suggest to start from the "experiments" region.
-You may then trace the more detailed codes in other regions like "GBHA" etc. It takes some time to look through all these codes.
-We give some directions on these codes as follows.
+To read these C++ codes in detail, it is recommended to start from the "experiments" region.
+More detailed codes in other regions, like "GBHA" etc., can then be traced.
+There are some directions on these codes as follows.
 Again, for any enquiry, please feel free to contact Yahui SUN: https://yahuisun.com

 1) The codes of our ABHA are below "// ABHA subgraph_unordered_map"
 2) The codes of the greedy bump hunting algorithms in our paper are below "// original bump hunting algorithms"